 Tinder's $2B lawsuit against parent company to proceed to jury trial

-IAC/InterActiveCorp and its subsidiary Match Group, which runs Match.com and Tinder, were dealt a blow Tuesday when an appeals court rejected their attempt to dismiss a $2 billion lawsuit filed against them by executives at Tinder, according to a report.
+IAC/InterActiveCorp and subsidiary Match Group, which runs Match.com and Tinder, were dealt a blow Tuesday when an appeals court rejected their attempt to dismiss a $2 billion lawsuit by executives at Tinder, according to a report.

 Continue Reading Below

-The ruling is a small victory for several current and former employees of Tinder, including three of the dating app’s founders, who have sued IAC and Match Group for allegedly blocking employees from exercising stock options and misled them about the app’s valuation.
+The ruling is a small victory for several current and former employees of Tinder, including three of the dating app’s founders, who have claimed IAC and Match Group blocked employees from exercising stock options and misled them about the app’s valuation.

 The judge also ruled that Tinder’s founders and the other plaintiffs were not bound by the valuations of their stakes in the parent company, which they argued in court papers were manipulated to appear lower than they actually were, Reuters reported.

-Note: This article was updated to correctly describe Orin Snyder as the plaintiffs' attorney, rather than Tinder's attorney.
-It has also been corrected to show that Tinder's valuation was provided by a spokesperson for Snyder's firm, rather than a spokesperson for Tinder's attorney.